informed-governance-project/NISINP/docs/installation.rst

     0 * * * * cd /<-application-path->/NISINP/  ; python manage.py runscript workflow_update_status
     0 * * * * cd /<-application-path->/NISINP/  ; python manage.py runscript email_reminder

+The best is to use the Python executable in the virtual environment.

 Apache WSGI module